Livesystems-TECH/html-containers/README.md

 For development process please use `test-vertical.html` included in each example.
 There you can open container in 9:16 viewport to check hot it looks like on vertical screen.
 Just open `test-vertical.html` file with a browser and press `play`.
 You'll find there also validate function to check if container is working properly.

+**For fullscreen mode add hash #fullscreen at the end of url**
 > TIP: To be sure that you use compatible with webKit CSS / JS features, run it with Safari browser

 ### Performance